tiaanduplessis/react-native-modest-checkbox/README.md

 ```

-You can use a your own images for the checkbox:
+You can use your own images for the checkbox states:

 ```js
 <CheckBox checkedImage={require('./path/to/image.png')} uncheckedImage={require('./path/to/otherImage.png')} />
 ```

-It can also be used with your own components as the for the checkbox:
+It can also be used with your own components for the checkbox states:

 ```js
 // Using react-native-vector-icons